Implied Volatility Expansions for VIX Options in Forward Variance Models

 \section{Single-kernel forward variance models}

-In this section, we outline the key steps for deriving VIX option price approximations within the single-kernel forward variance models introduced in \cite{bourgey_weak_2023}.
+In this section, we outline the key steps for deriving approximations of VIX option prices within the single-kernel forward variance models introduced in \cite{bourgey_weak_2023}.
 The same steps are used later in Section \ref{sec:price_approx_mixed_kernel} to derive price approximations in mixed-kernel forward variance models.
-These results form the basis for subsequent expansions of the VIX implied volatility, which are developed in the following sections.
+These results form the basis for subsequent expansions of VIX implied volatility under the two model specifications.